Ceramicwhite/grants-dashboard/docs/Frequently-Asked-Questions.md

 ### How long does the grant review process usually take?

-Please refer to [Application Review Phase Schedule](/docs/Process.md#application-review-phase-schedule) for an up-to-date schedule of when application review will happen.
+Please refer to [Application Review Phase Schedule](/docs/Process.md#application-review-phase-schedule) for an up-to-date schedule of when application review will take place.

 ### Is there a general set of review criteria?

-Please consult the [Project Application Expectations](./docs/Project-Aplication-Guidelines.md/#project-application-expectations) section.
+Please consult the [Project Application Expectations](/docs/Project-Aplication-Guidelines.md/#project-application-expectations) section.

 ### Why are other grant applications receiving feedback and/or approval before mine?